Caldarie/flutter_tflite_audio/README.md

         isAsset: true);
 ```

-4. Call the future startAudioRecognition() and assign samplerate, recordinglength and buffersize.
-The values below are within the example model's input parameters.
+4. Call the future startAudioRecognition() and assign values for the arguments:
+  **samplerate** - determines the number of samples per second
+  **recordinglength** - determines the max length of the recording buffer.
+Make sure the value is <= your tensor input array
+  **buffersize** - A higher value has more latency, less cpu intensive, and shorter recording time.
+A lower value has less latency, more cpy intensive, and longer recording time.

+  Please take a look at the example below.
+The values used  example model's input parameters.

 ```dart
 //This future checks for permissions, records voice and starts audio recognition, then returns the result.